ItokawaK/MoNaS/README.md

 Collumn8: Annotated AA change **in reference AA position**

 Collumn9: Annotated AA change **in *M. domestica* AA position**
+          AA changes which is identical to already known *kdr* mutation will be annotated with "!!" character.

 Collumn10: Read depth for each allele